cailinpitt/Pedestrian-and-bike-crashes/README.md

 ### Advanced
 #### Satellite image of crash site
 The bot can tweet zoomed in satellite images of the crash site, in addition to the standard citizen map.
-To enable this, you'll first need to add a `googleKey` property to your city object in the `keys.js` file containing an API key from a [Google Developer Platform account](https://developers.google.com/maps/documentation/maps-static/get-api-key).
-Example:
+The Google map is a zoomed-in satellite image of the location of the crash and the Citizen map shows a simplified larger context.
+To enable inclusion of maps in your incident tweets, you'll first need to add a `googleKey` property to your city object in the `keys.js` file containing an API key from a [Google Developer Platform account](https://developers.google.com/maps/documentation/maps-static/get-api-key).
+You will need to enable the Maps Static API for your key.
+Then place your API key in the keys file:

 ```js
 module.exports = {